husein14azimi/jwt/readme.md

 }
 ```

-you can set some further settings:
+or if you want more customized settings:
 ```
 # core.settings